LouiseSteward/learn/child-healthcare/text/quiz-02.md

 17. Hib vaccine consists of:
 	-	Live hepatitis A virus.
 	+	Dead *Haemophilus influenzae*.
-	-	Attentuated Herpes B virus.
+	-	Weakened (attentuated) Herpes B virus.
 	-	Live influenza virus.
 18. What is herd immunity?
 	+	A high level of immunity in the community.